 Antidepressant medication is linked to sleep disorders

-Doctors are noticing the affects of antidepressant drug use, more and more in younger patients.
+Doctors are noticing the effects of antidepressant drug use, more and more in younger patients.
 The broad use of medications is on the rise as more people turn to prescription drugs to try to solve their problems.
 The problem then becomes, instead of dealing with the underlying issue, one in which drugs are used to medicate and a whole scenario of different problems occur.
-Some doctors say they aren’t surprised at the side affects associated with the medication, knowing what chemicals are used and their adverse affects on the brain.
+Some doctors say they aren’t surprised at the side effects associated with the medication, knowing what chemicals are used and their adverse effects on the brain.